Book2009/FE-NOC/README.md

   <img src="https://via.placeholder.com/150" width="420"/>
 </p>

+The robot uses the OpenMV Camera to search for the purple parking area, detecting its color directly and comparing its size to the red and green pillars to determine its position.

 <p align="center">
-If the color of the last pillar is red(U- turn)
+If the color of the last pillar is green(continuing straight)
 </p>

 </p>